 Quellgeister

 "Quellgeister" (roughly translated as ‘source-spirits’) is a long term research project into the unique character of derelict pipe-organs in Transylvania’s abandoned fortress churches, left obsolete by the exodus that followed the fall of Communism in Romania.
-My aim is to investigate the relations between individual organ-beings and music, the various transformations that human-built ritual machines undergo once left devoid of human presence, as they are slowly changing their interior material composition, developing a spirit and climate beyond nature and culture.
+My aim is to investigate the various transformations that human-built ritual machines undergo once left devoid of human presence, as they are slowly changing their interior material composition, developing a spirit and climate on their own.
 I am observing the sonic progress of things / organs being left behind.
+Since 2008 I am in the midst of the testing-phase.

 “Elegie”, Quellgeister #3 ‘Bussd’